Utkar5hM

 TCAM - Ternary Content Addressable Memory

-The core consists of a memory array where each entry contains a data pattern (the key) and an associated mask.
-The mask specifies bits to be ignored in the search query, enabling the TCAM to execute flexible and complex matching operations.
-Operations are performed in parallel across all entries, drastically reducing the search time compared to sequential memory.
+The core consists of a memory array with data patterns (keys) and associated masks.
+The mask specifies bits to ignore, enabling flexible matching.
+Operations are performed in parallel across all entries.

-1. Implement your TCAM or find one online built with Verilog HDL or VHDL.
+1. Implement a TCAM in Verilog HDL or VHDL.

 Verilog Implementation